derekfountain/z88dk-data-in-lower-ram/sccz80/README.md

 ## How it works

+_* Note that I'm not very familiar with the sccz80 compiler.
+It wasn't hard to work it out, but details may be wrong.
+Anything in here which looks a bit off is probably my mistake. *_

-SDCC uses _sections_ to store blocks of code and data.
+sccz80 uses _sections_ to store blocks of code and data.
 It will then link each section into the final output based on origin instructions, command line arguments, etc.

+sccz80 will automatically create a section called CONTENDED if the origin of the code is below 32768.
+In theory you can force the compiler to build low_data.c such that the constants appear in that section.
+In practise, although I could see that changing the origin does cause that section to appear, I couldn't get any control over where data or code actually went.
+So I gave up on that and went for the split build approach.

 z88dk defines a whole bunch of sections to store the code it generates.
 The method used here is to create a new section which goes into lower, contended memory, an area the normal section definitions ignore by default.

-The new section used here is called "CONTENDED".
+The new section used here is called "CONTENDED", same as the automatically created one.
+I'm not sure if that was a good idea.

 ## Run the build script